GeorgiaSamaritaki/Ludoscope-Mini/README.md

 import visual::IDE::IDE;
 ldWebApp();
 ```
-###### _Note:_ Salix is still buggy therefore certain features might not work as expected.
+###### _Note:_ Salix is still under development therefore certain features might not work as expected.
 CodeMirror which is visualising code in the web app doesnt work properly as of now so all the .lm files can only be edited through Eclipse (with nice highlighting!) or a text editor.